-Here at Concord Veterinary Clinic, we service predominantly small animals with the occasional small ruminant, cattle, pig, and whitetail deer.
-Our veterinarian is always up for a challenge and loves the variety in the veterinary medical field.
+Here at Concord Veterinary Clinic, we service predominantly small animals and whitetail deer, with the occasional small ruminant, cattle, and pigs.
+Our veterinarians are always up for a challenge and love the variety in the veterinary medical field.

 For the safety of your pet and other furry and human guests in our clinic, please make sure all pets are secured on a leash or in a carrier when visiting Concord Veterinary Clinic.
 Even the nicest pets have a bad day!